Accounts & credentials

 one-time, on the Microsoft Store

-macOS is planned for later on the Mac App Store for $34 — pricing is per platform, so a Windows purchase doesn't include macOS.
+macOS is planned for later on the Mac App Store for $34; pricing is per platform, so a Windows purchase doesn't include macOS.

 No. LocnLock is an offline desktop app.
 It does not require an account, backend, cloud sync, or telemetry.

 Everything lives in a single encrypted file in the app's local data folder on your computer — no server, no cloud.
-To move it to another machine, use the built-in Backup and Restore: export an encrypted snapshot, then restore it on the other device.
-It stays offline the whole time.
+The file is yours: it never leaves your device unless you export it yourself.

 You get a Recovery Key when you first set up your vault.
 Save it somewhere safe — with it you can reset your password and regain access even if you forget it.
 There's no vendor backdoor, so if you lose both your master password and your Recovery Key, the encrypted data can't be recovered by anyone.